Becoming the Unusuals

 Historically, the “Nite People” have been confused with another band that had a nearly identical name.
 Compare the “Nite People” to the “Night People.”
 Different spellings, but the names sounded the same.
 The “Night People” came first, forming on Western’s campus in 1959.
 By year end 1959, they’d disbanded, moved to Seattle, and re-formed with a different lineup.
 In 1961, those first “Night People” recorded the single “Zazerac” b/w “Istanbul” on a Seattle record label.

-The other “Nite People,” the group that would later morph into the Unusuals, began in Bellingham circa 1962.
-The mix-up between the two different bands was inevitable with the similar names, but there were other commonalities: Both groups had roots extending back to Western.
-And George Palmerton, who had been with the “Night People,” played bass for the former “Nite People” as the group transitioned to a new name after Reg Shannon’s turbulent exit.
+The other “Nite People,” the group that would one day morph into the Unusuals, began in Bellingham circa 1962.
+The mix-up between the two different bands was bound to happen with the similar names, but there were other commonalities: Both groups had roots extending back to Western.
+And George Palmerton, who had been with the “Night People,” played bass for the former “Nite People” as the band transitioned to a new name after Reg Shannon’s turbulent exit.
 Note: Shannon’s trademark on the “Nite People” moniker, spelled in that manner, had no impact on the other “Night People” operating down Seattle way.

 Frantics Revisited (1963)